novaldi21/ds_stock_prediction/README.md

 # Stock Prediction: Project Overview
-* Building a stock prediction model using LSTM (Long-Short Term Memory) Algorithm
+* Building a future stock prediction model using LSTM (Long-Short Term Memory) Algorithm
 * Data used was a daily stock prices of 500 companies from 2013 to 2018 from Kaggle
 * Data consisted with 7 columns and 1259 rows for each company
 * Model predicts open stock prices of GOOGL